-Philip Morris Holland Holdings B.V. participates in the management of Philip Morris ČR a.s. through its shareholding rights, especially by exercising of its voting rights at general meeting.
-As a member of the PMI group ultimately controlled (managed) by Philip Morris International Inc., Philip Morris ČR a.s. carries out its activities in line with the globally developed and focused business, financial, investment, and other plans of the PMI group.
-Decisions on the day-to-day activities and business of Philip Morris ČR a.s. (e.g. budgets, marketing, HR policy, etc.) fall naturally within the autonomous powers of Philip Morris ČR a.s., while taking into account the PMI group's global policy.
+Philip Morris Holland Holdings B.V. participates in the management of Philip Morris ČR a.s. through its shareholding rights, especially by exercising its voting rights at General Meetings.
+As a member of the group ultimately controlled (managed) by Philip Morris International Inc., Philip Morris ČR a.s. carries out its activities in line with the globally developed and focused business, financial, investment, and other plans of the PMI group.
+Decisions on the day-to-day activities and business of Philip Morris ČR a.s. (e.g. budgets, marketing, HR policy, etc.) fall within the autonomous powers of Philip Morris ČR a.s., naturally while taking into account the PMI group's global policy.
 No holding agreement, joint-venture agreement, agreement on the exercise of voting rights, nor any other similar agreement concerning Philip Morris ČR a.s. was entered into.

 d.
-Overview of actions taken during the 2021 calendar year accounting period at the initiative, or in the interest, of the controlling entity or entities controlled by such controlling entity where such actions related to assets in excess of 10% of the controlled entity's equity as reported in the 2020 financial statements
+Overview of actions taken during the 2022 calendar year accounting period at the initiative, or in the interest, of the controlling entity or entities controlled by such controlling entity where such actions related to assets in excess of 10% of the controlled entity's equity as reported in the 2021 financial statements

-During the relevant period, Philip Morris ČR a.s. made the following legal acts and other measures at the initiative of the controlling entity or other entities controlled by the controlling entity, which would involve assets exceeding in value 10% of the equity of Philip Morris ČR a.s. represented by the amount of CZK 857 million reported in the latest financial statements as at 31 December 2020:
+During the relevant period, Philip Morris ČR a.s. made the following legal acts and other measures at the initiative of the controlling entity or other entities controlled by the controlling entity, which would involve assets exceeding in value 10% of the equity of Philip Morris ČR a.s., i.e. representing the amount of CZK 871.5 million as reported in the latest financial statements as at 31 December 2021:

-- a.
-Provision of production services to Philip Morris International Management S.A. in the amount of CZK 2 223 million. - b.
-Purchase of goods for resale from Philip Morris Products S.A. in the amount of CZK 7 774 million. - c.
-Sale of goods to Philip Morris Slovakia s.r.o. in the amount of CZK 2 267 million. - d.
-Dividend payment to Philip Morris Holland Holdings B.V. in the total amount of CZK 2 684 million.
+- · Provision of production services to Philip Morris International Management S.A. in the amount of CZK 2,410 million; - · Purchase of goods for resale from Philip Morris International Management S.A. in the amount of CZK 6,602 million; - Sale of goods to Philip Morris Slovakia s.r.o. in the amount of CZK 2,032 million; - Dividend payment to Philip Morris Holland Holdings B.V. in the total amount of CZK 2,790 million.

-Except for the above mentioned transactions no other measures were adopted during the accounting period in the interest, or at the initiative of, the controlling entity or entities controlled by the same controlling entity, which would relate to assets in excess of 10% of Philip Morris ČR a.s. equity as reported in the financial statements for the accounting period immediately preceding the accounting period, for which the report on relations is being produced.
+Except for the above mentioned transactions, no other measures were adopted during the accounting period in the interest, or at the initiative of, the controlling entity or entities controlled by the same controlling entity, which would relate to assets in excess of 10% of Philip Morris ČR a.s. equity as reported in the financial statements for the accounting period immediately preceding the accounting period for which the report on relations is being produced.

-The Company (i.e. Board of Directors as well as other responsible persons) assessed the conclusion of transactions also with regard to the legal requirements of Section 121s et seq. of the Act No. 256/2004 Coll., in business activities on the capital market, as amended (the "Act on Business Activities on the Capital Market").
-The transactions were concluded within the ordinary course of business and under the standard market conditions, thus in accordance with the provisions of the Act on Business Activities on the Capital Market relating to the assessment of the significant transactions with related parties, in particular with Section 121v (1) thereof.
+The Company (i.e. Board of Directors as well as other responsible persons of the Company) assessed the conclusion of the transactions also with regard to the legal requirements of Section 121s and seq. of Act No. 256/2004 Coll., on Business Activities on the Capital Market, as amended (the "Act on Business Activities on the Capital Market").
+The transactions were concluded within the ordinary course of business and under the standard market conditions, thus in accordance with the provisions of the Act on Business Activities on the Capital Market relating to the assessment of significant transactions with related parties, in particular with Section 121v (1) thereof.

 e.
-Overview of agreements and amendments to existing agreements entered into between the controlled entity and the controlling entity or jointly controlled entities during 2021
+Overview of mutual agreements and amendments to existing agreements entered into between the controlled entity and the controlling entity or jointly controlled entities during 2022